selwynpolit/d9book/book/bq.md

 ### Using the Batch API from a controller

 The Batch API is often used in connection with forms.
-If you\'re using a page callback, you will need to setup all the items, submit them to the batch API, and then call `batch_process()` with a url as the argument.
+If you\'re using a page callback, you will need to set up all the items, submit them to the batch API, and then call `batch_process()` with a url as the argument.

 ```php
 return batch_process('node/1');